genesiscommunitysuccess/docs/docs/02_database/05_database-interface/03_rxdb.md

 :::

-The `RxDb` enables you to interact with the database layer, but you do not have any level of type-safety when doing so.
-Instead, it uses [Flowable](/database/types-of-api/rxjava/#flowable) entities.
+The `RxDb` enables you to interact with the database layer, but you do not have any level of type-safety when doing so as it uses [DbRecord](/database/data-types/dbrecord/).

-The interface supports the same operations as the generated repositories, but will accept any entity.
+The interface supports the same operations as the generated repositories, but will accept any entity represented as DbRecord.
 It supports read and write operations for tables only.

 The RxDb can be injected in Kotlin and Java using `RxDb`.